on-keyday/utils/README.md

 deprecated directory is now out of build.
 I don't provide guarantee for your problem if you use these code.

+# warning
+Because I didn't know about OpenSSL license, this library was maybe at license violation.
+Now I have added these two note for dnet/tls/tls.h:
++ This product includes cryptographic software written by Eric Young (eay@cryptsoft.com)
++ This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. (http://www.openssl.org/)

 # what is included (2023/1/16)
 + async - fiber/ucontext based coroutine